 - Threatened plants and animals and rare vegetation communities, including two critically endangered animals that are restricted to the swamps.

 The Gardens of Stone Alliance of environment groups is leading a campaign to reserve the Newnes Plateau and other sandstone uplands adjoining Wollemi National Park and Gardens of Stone National Park.
-Only when reserved under the National Parks and Wildlife Act will its beauty, its unique ecosystems and its value as a recreational haven for us visitors be protect in perpetuity.
+Only when reserved under the National Parks and Wildlife Act will its beauty, unique ecosystems and value as a recreational haven for visitors be protected in perpetuity.